Dcollectors/JLeaks/README.md

 # JLeaks: A Featured Resource Leak Repository Collected From Hundreds of Open-Source Java Projects
 JLeaks is a resource leaks repository collected from real-world projects which facilitates in-depth researches and evaluation of defect-related algorithms.
 Each defect in Leaks includes four aspects key information: project information, defect information, code characteristics, and file information.
+We will continuously update the repository as much as possible.

 - [Repository Structure](#repository-structure)
 - [Contents of JLeaks](#contents-of-jleaks)